MakeMagazinDE/GRBL-JOG/README.md

 **An embedded g-code interpreter and motion-controller for the Arduino/AVR328 microcontroller**

-Note: Version 0.8c/j (prelimiary) for ATmega644 with jog control.
+Note: Version 0.9j for ATmega644 with jog control.
 Intended for use with **c't Hacks GRBL-Jogger PCB**.
-Default settings and Z scaling for **c't Hacks WOODMILL** project.
 Recompile for 644P or different Z scale setting - see 'config.h' and 'pin_map.h' files for details.

 ------------